gainwell-ohio/spbm/docs/UPDL and Supporting Documents/CNS_Agents/attention_deficit.md

 **AR** - Adderall, Dexedrine, & Zenzedi IR: a PA is required for patients younger than 3 years

-**AR** - Adderall XR, Atomoxetine, Cotempla XR-ODT, Daytrana, Dexedrine ER, Dexmethylphenidate, Methylphenidate IR & ER, and Quillichew ER: a PA is required for patients younger than 6 years
+**AR** - Adderall XR, Atomoxetine, Cotempla XR-ODT, Daytrana, Dexedrine ER, Dexmethylphenidate, Methylphenidate IR & ER, Quillichew ER, and Xelstrym: a PA is required for patients younger than 6 years

 **AR** - Dextroamphetamine Solution: a PA is required for patients over 12 years old